jlevy/kmd/kmd/docs/markdown/topics/faq.md

-"""
-## FREQUENTLY ASKED QUESTIONS
+## Frequently Asked Questions

 ### What is kmd?

 Kmd is an extensible command-line power tool for exploring and organizing knowledge.

 It integrates the models, APIs, and Python libraries with the flexibility and extensibility of a modern command line interface.

 Use it with GPT4o, Claude 3.5, Deepgram, and other tools to transcribe, translate, summarize, organize, edit, and visualize videos, podcasts, and documents into beautifully formatted notes.

 > "Simple should be simple.
-Complex should be possible."
+> Complex should be possible."
 > — Alan Kay

 The philosophy behind kmd is similar to Unix shell tools: simple commands that can be combined in flexible and powerful ways.
 It operates on "items" such as URLs, files, or Markdown notes within a workspace directory.
 These items are processed by a variety of actions.

 For more detailed information, you can run `help` to get background and a list of commands and actions.

 ### How do I get started using kmd?

 Run `help` to get an overview.

 Or use the kmd assistant to get help.
 Ask by typing any quesion ending in `?` The kmd assistant knows the docs and can answer many questions!

 Remember there are tab completions on many commands and actions, and that can help you get started.
 You can also try `sugg

 Type `?` and press tab to see some frequently asked questions.

 ### What models are available?

 You can use kmd with any APIs or models you like!
 By default it uses APIs from OpenAI, Deepgram, and Anthropic.

 ### How can I transcribe a YouTube video or podcast?

 Here is an example of how to transcribe a YouTube video or podcast, then do some summarization and editing of it.
 (Click or copy/paste these commands.)

 ```shell
 # Set up a workspace to test things out: